 A Duffy boat ride for two is extremely private, and a great idea for a marriage proposal.
 Or for a romantic evening out, use your Duffy to enjoy a Dock and Dine experience at these restaurants.

 Newport Beach With the Kids

-If everything else in town isn't enough, the playground at Marina Park is lots of fun.
-And the Lighthouse Bayview Cafe is super casual, with outdoor seating with a view of the harbor.
+The whole family can rent bicycles, family cruisers, or electric bikes and enjoy riding around town.
+The playground at Marina Park is also lots of fun.
+And the Lighthouse Bayview Cafe there is super casual, with outdoor seating with a view of the harbor.

 Where to Stay

-Newport Beach is located in southern Orange County, south of the John Wayne/Orange County Airport.
+Newport Beach is in southern Orange County, south of the John Wayne/Orange County Airport.
 It's 44 miles from downtown Los Angeles, 428 from San Francisco, 430 miles from Sacramento, 90 miles from San Diego and 277 miles from Las Vegas.